k0sproject/k0s/docs/system-requirements.md

 For information on the required ports and protocols, refer to [networking](networking.md).

-## OS dependencies
+## External runtime dependencies

-In most cases, k0s does not have any OS level dependencies.
-The needed kernel configurations are documented [here](os-deps.md).
+k0s strives to be as independent from the OS as possible.
+The current and past external runtime dependencies are documented [here](external-runtime-deps.md).

 ## Controller node measured memory consumption